ATV Trails Near Edmonton: Exploring Trails Around Alberta’s Iron Horse Trail

 The maximum speed on the trails is 50 km all year.
 ATV/OHV drivers must be respectful of others on the trails.
 Drivers must wear protective headgear, follow all rules and stay on the marked trails.
-Dirt bikes are also allowed on the trails.

 Drivers are always restricted to the trails since the ATVs can damage the environment.
-All-terrain vehicles and dirt bikes are not allowed in streams, rivers or lakes.
+All-terrain vehicles are not allowed in streams, rivers or lakes.
 While the wheels may be able to cross a stream bed, they may leave harmful ruts that lead to erosion problems.
 All rivers and streams must be crossed on bridges.
 Drivers must use only the elevated trails and bridges built to keep ATVs above the muskegs to protect the delicate ecosystem.

 Alberta’s Iron Horse Trail is open to everyone but regular cars and trucks are not allowed on the trail.
 The same rules apply to the ATV trails near Edmonton that are off of the AIHT.
-The many trails offer opportunities to enjoy the beauty of eastern Alberta by foot, horseback, bike or ATV.
+The many trails offer opportunities to enjoy the beauty of eastern Alberta by foot, horseback, cycle or ATV.